Coaldale, Schuylkill County, Pennsylvania: 19th century

+20th century

 Coaldale also became the site of a State Hospital that was established to take care of coal miners.
 During the early years of mining in the Panther Valley, badly injured miners were taken to Ashland or Pottsville.
 This took a great deal of time.
 In 1909, the miners of the valley volunteered a pay day for the construction of a hospital, while the LC&N donated a site for the building and matched every dollar donated.
 The area chosen for the hospital was Manila Grove, a park near where John Moser had built his first home.
 The hospital was completed on July 11, 1910. and exists today as St. Luke's Miners Memorial Medical Center.

-Some notable people come from here including: